-The Long Key Bridge marks the northern end of Marathon, a sprawling community that’s the second largest in the keys, stretching between milemarkers 65 and 47 over a series of islands.
-One of the visitor highlights of Marathon is on Grassy Key, where the Dolphin Research Center (MM 59, 305/289-0002, daily, $25 adults), a rest home for dolphins who’ve been kept in captivity for too long, is marked by a 30-foot-tall statue of a leaping dolphin.
+The Long Key Bridge marks the northern end of Marathon, a sprawling community that’s the second largest in the keys, stretching between mile markers 60 and 47 over a series of islands.
+One of the visitor highlights of Marathon is on Grassy Key, where the Dolphin Research Center (MM 59, 305/289-0002, daily, $28 adults), a rescue and education facility for the study and care of marine mammals, is marked by a 30-foot-tall statue of a dolphin mother and baby.
 You can swim with a dolphin for around $199.